Weakly self-avoiding walk on a high-dimensional torus: Introduction

 The remainder of the paper is organised as follows.
 In Section~\ref{sec:reduction} we reduce the proof of Theorem~\ref{thm:susceptibility} (which we have seen above implies our main result Theorem~\ref{thm:dilute}) to Propositions~\ref{prop:Flacebds-new}--\ref{prop:Flbd-new} concerning the infinite-volume and finite-volume susceptibilities and Proposition~\ref{prop:AD-new} for the difference between these two susceptibilities.
 It is also in Section~\ref{sec:reduction} that we prove Theorem~\ref{thm:chi_torus_good} for the susceptibility and Theorem~\ref{thm:EL} for the expected length.

-A key ingredient for the proofs of Propositions~\ref{prop:Flacebds-new}--\ref{prop:AD-new} is the estimate on the near-critical two-point function for $\Z^d$ and the torus plateau that it leads to \cite{Slad20_wsaw}.
-In Section~\ref{sec:plateauplus} we discuss the plateau theory, its implications for near-critical estimates for $\Z^d$ quantities, and how this ultimately leads to sharp control of torus convolutions.
+A key ingredient for the proofs of Propositions~\ref{prop:Flacebds-new}--\ref{prop:AD-new} is the estimate on the near-critical two-point function for $\Z^d$ (Theorem~\ref{thm:mr}) and the torus plateau that is derived from this near-critical estimate (Theorem~\ref{thm:plateau}).
+In Section~\ref{sec:plateauplus} we discuss the plateau theory, as well as its implications for near-critical estimates for $\Z^d$ quantities, and how this ultimately leads to sharp control of torus convolutions.

 The proofs of the Propositions~\ref{prop:Flacebds-new}--\ref{prop:AD-new} are also based on well-developed theory for the lace expansion, which is briefly reviewed in Section~\ref{sec:lace}.
 In Section~\ref{sec:lacepfs} we obtain estimates on the infinite-volume and finite-volume lace expansion and prove Propositions~\ref{prop:Flacebds-new}--\ref{prop:Flbd-new}.
 Finally, in the most intricate part of our analysis, in Section~\ref{sec:AD} we use novel estimates for the lace expansion to directly compare the finite-volume and infinite-volume susceptibilities and prove Proposition~\ref{prop:AD-new}, together with its partner Proposition~\ref{prop:AD-new-prime} which is used only in the proof of Theorem~\ref{thm:EL}.